kcg295/AppSecAssignment2.1/GiftcardSite/HW2_Instructions.md

    ``admin.''
 4. *One* attack that exploits another attack not listed above on the server.
-   Some hints for this section are: looking at the way the passwords are stored, and looking at how interactions are done with the giftcardreader binary.
+   Some hints for this section are: looking at the way the passwords are stored, or looking at how interactions are done with the giftcardreader binary.
 5. A text file, `bugs.txt` explaining the bug triggered by each of your attacks, and describing any other vulnerabilities or broken